-The Schilling Holly, also known as Dwarf Yaupon Holly is a favorite among gardeners.
-It is used as a small hedge, border plant or foundation plant due to the rounded shape it maintains.
+The Schilling Holly, also known as Dwarf Yaupon Holly, is a favorite among gardeners.
+It is used as a small hedge, border plant, or foundation plant due to the dense rounded form it maintains.
 It gives off the impression of being professionally shaped without any formal cutting.

 This shrub isn’t picky about soil type and will thrive in both dry and wet conditions equally well.
 Salt tolerant and drought tolerant once established, the Schilling often forms into a thick, low-maintenance and uniformly green groundcover.

-The Schilling Holly prefers full to partial sun.
-The Schilling plant produces medium to dark green leaves with a small oval shape and the branches are coated with silvery, gray bark.
+The Schilling Holly prefers full sun to partial shade.
+The Schilling plant produces medium sized, dark green leaves with a small oval shape that have a reddish cast when plants are young.
+The branches are coated with silvery, gray bark.
 Small white flowers appear in spring, but are somewhat inconspicuous.

-Perfect Plants sends the Schilling plant directly to your home, check out the reviews of the Schilling Holly.
+Perfect Plants sends the Schilling plant directly to your home, we will ensure it will arrive in good shape from our shipping process.
+Check out the reviews.

 Ilex vomitoria 'Schilling's Dwarf'